Mohamed Yunaan

-Mohamed Yunaan (born 26 May 1991) is a Maldivian film actor.
+Mohamed Yunaan (born 26 May 1991) is a Maldivian former film actor.

 Career

 Prior to his official career debut with Aishath Rishmy-directed romantic drama Bos (2017), Yunaan acted in few office teledramas.
 In Bos he portrayed the role of an IT specialized intelligent blackmailer who turns into a depressed man following the downturn of love.
 Penned and produced by Fathimath Nahula, Yunaan termed the film as his "dream project" since he was raised in "Nahula's melodramatic universe".
 Nahula's selection to rope in Yunaan as the male lead was met with controversy, although she considered it as the "most firm and best decision" she took for the film.
 Upon release, the film and his character met with mixed reviews from critics.
 Aishath Fareeha reviewing from Sun appraised his performance and noted that his "innocent face" is a fortune to deliver the "right emotion".
 However, Avas in its film review wrote: "Even though this is his debut performance, I would personally rate a zero to his acting ability as he fails to bring forth the required emotion".
 The film emerged as the highest grossing Maldivian film of 2017.

 In 2019, he again collaborated with Rishmy for Ravee Farooq-directed web television series Ehenas which follows the experiences of a long-term domestic and sexually abused male victim and how he faces the societal obstacles of marriage.
 The series and his performance as a bully received mainly positive reviews from critics.
 Aishath Maahaa reviewing from Dho? noted the improvement in his performance compared to his previous venture.